2005 National League Division Series: Game 4

 The final game of the series lasted 18 innings and set records as the longest game in the history of Major League Baseball's postseason, both in terms of time and number of innings.
-This was two innings longer than another Astros playoff game, Game 6 of the 1986 NLCS, which went 16 innings, with the New York Mets prevailing 7–6.
+This was two innings longer than another Astros playoff game that had the previous record for innings, Game 6 of the 1986 NLCS, which went 16 innings, with the New York Mets prevailing 7–6.
+It also broke the record for the longest playoff game duration with 5 hours and 50 minutes, beating Game 3 of the 2000 National League Division Series between the San Francisco Giants and the Mets, which lasted 5 hours and 22 minutes.
 This record was broken (by 2/3 of an inning) by Game 2 of the 2014 NLDS, when the San Francisco Giants defeated the Washington Nationals 2–1.
 Coincidentally enough, Tim Hudson started both the 2005 and 2014 games, in the former as a Brave and the latter as a Giant.
-Additionally, Adam LaRoche was on the losing team in both games.
+Additionally, Adam LaRoche was on the losing team in both games, playing for the Nationals in 2014.
+Coincidentally also, the score of this game matched the score of Game 6 of the 1986 Series, except that in 1986, the Astros were on the losing end.